Ratimon/redprint-wizard/src/routes/blog/_assets/posts/3-metric-hub.md

 In our case, `Redprint Toolkit`'s contribution aids in **usability** and **accessibility** of the OPStack, and it could, according to [Retro Funding 5: OP Stack - round details](https://gov.optimism.io/t/retro-funding-5-op-stack-round-details/8612/1), be fall into [Category 3: OP Stack Tooling](https://gov.optimism.io/t/retro-funding-5-op-stack-round-details/8612).

-This toolset aims in development and deployment of Optimism contracts, its  components is tailored for **OPStack**, NOT general smart contract.
+This toolset aims in development and deployment, tailored for **OPStack**, NOT general smart contract.

 The justifications are as follows: